-The Board would like to thank our valued shareholders and partners for their continued support that enables Resonance Health to deliver life-changing healthcare advances for patients around the world.
-We remain committed to delivering maximum return on investment for our investors, and are excited about the future direction of the Company after a productive 2017/2018.
+The board would like to thank our valued shareholders and partners for their continued support that enables Resonance Health to deliver life-changing healthcare advances for patients around the world.
+We remain committed to delivering maximum return on investment for our investors, and have an expanding suite of MRI tools to excite and meet market demand.